-Develop a progressive online safety curriculum in your school.
+Develop a progressive online safety curriculum

 The most effective approach to online safety is to treat it as a whole school community issue, with educational messages embedded across Computing/ICT, PSHE, SRE and citizenship, as well as touching on online safety issues across the curriculum whenever and wherever children are using technology.

 South West Grid for Learning (SWGfL) has produced a fantastic resource – ProjectEVOLVE which allows teachers to access free materials designed to empower pupils to think critically, behave safely, and participate responsibly in our digital world.
 You can browse the resource by Key Stage or Year Group, and find cross-curricular lessons which address digital literacy and citizenship topics in an age-appropriate way.